 Hypospadias is a condition in which the opening of the urethra is on the underside of the penis instead of at the tip.
 While the location of the opening can vary, it's usually near but underneath the ...

 Male and female sex organs develop from the same tissue.
-For example, the same fetal tissue that forms a penis in a male forms a clitoris in a female.
-The process by which the fetus becomes either male or female is complex and includes sex chromosomes, hormonal signals and early genital structures.
+Whether this tissue becomes male organs or female organs depends on the chromosomes.
 In males, a region on the Y chromosome triggers the development of testicles, which produce male hormones.
 The presence or absence of male hormones controls the development of the sex organs.
 Male genitals develop in response to male hormones from the fetal testicles.
 In a fetus without a Y chromosome — without the effects of male hormones — the genitals develop as female.

-Many different genes influence fetal sex development.
-Mutations (defects) in these genes can lead to disorders of sex development.
-Chromosomal abnormalities, such as a missing sex chromosome or an extra one, can also cause ambiguous genitalia.
-In some cases, disorders of sex development seem to happen by chance.
+Mutations in certain genes can influence fetal sex development and cause ambiguous genitalia.
+Chromosomal abnormalities, such as a missing sex chromosome or an extra one, also can cause ambiguous genitalia.
+In some cases, the conditions may seem to happen by chance.

 Possible causes in genetic females